nrinaudo/nrinaudo.github.com/src/hakyll/posts/2014-09-08-leftist-heap.markdown

 The rest appears to be chaos - `8`, for example, is found at different depths of the tree, with different parents.
 The `rank` function is what drives this chaos.

 And that's it, really.
-Merging two leftist heaps is the most complex operation, and it can be simplified to a merge-sort of the right spline of both trees (more on that later).
-Once you know how to merge two trees, you have everything you need: deleting the minimum value is done by merging the roots descendants, and inserting a new value is done by merging it into the tree.
+Merging two leftist heaps is the most complex operation, and it can be seen as a merge-sort of the right spline of both trees (more on that later).
+Once you know how to merge two trees, you're essentially done, as most other primitives can be derived from that.

 Let's now discuss what a _min tree_ is, and how to pick a _rank_ function, in more details.